renebarto/baremetal/doc/tutorials/13-board-information.md

 - Line 69-77: We declare the tag structure to hold the MAC addres `PropertyMACAddress`
 - Line 82-90: We declare the tag structure to memory information `PropertyMemory`
 - Line 122-143: We implement the member function `GetFirmwareRevision()`.
-Note that debug statements are added, which print more information in case `BAREMETAL_TRACE` is defined
+Note that debug statements are added, which print more information in case `BAREMETAL_DEBUG_TRACING` is defined
 - Line 150-171: We implement the member function `GetBoardModel()`
 - Line 178-199: We implement the member function `GetBoardRevision()`
 - Line 206-228: We implement the member function `GetBoardMACAddress()`